byrnereese/ringcentral-semantic/README.md

 const r = client.post('/restapi/v1.0/account/~/extension/~/sms', {
     from: { phoneNumber: '+12054387726' },
     to:  [{ phoneNumber: '+15108723204' }],
-    text: 'This is a test SMS.''
+    text: 'This is a test SMS.'
 });
 ```